Teen Vegetarian? What You Need to Know

 Plant-Based Meals for the Whole Family

-For families with a teen who wants to be a vegetarian, meal planning isn’t that different.
+For families with a teen who wants to be a vegetarian, planning for a balanced meal isn’t that different.

 Offering a vegetarian protein source at meals is the biggest change, and that is relatively easy to do.